Eli Holman

-Elijah Lee Holman (born March 22, 1989) is an American professional basketball player for Cariduros de Fajardo of the Baloncesto Superior Nacional (BSN).
+Elijah Lee Holman (born March 22, 1989) is an American professional basketball player for Mahram Tehran of the Iranian Basketball Super League (IBSL).
+After a brief appearance in the 2012 NBA Summer League he signed with Israeli team Hapoel Eilat, where he started his professional career.
+He has appeared in the NBA Summer League in 2013 and 2014, but never signed for an NBA team.
+Holman has played in Israel, Turkey, Lebanon, Puerto Rico, China, and Iran throughout his career.

 After playing at Richmond High School in California, Holman signed for the Indiana Hoosiers, and played one year of college basketball before transferring to Detroit Mercy for his sophomore year.
-After his senior season at Detroit Mercy he went undrafted in the 2012 NBA draft, and after a brief appearance in the 2012 NBA Summer League he signed with Israeli team Hapoel Eilat, where he started his professional career.
-He has appeared in the NBA Summer League in 2013 and 2014, but never signed for an NBA team.
-He has played in Israel, Turkey, Lebanon, Puerto Rico and China throughout his career.
+After his senior season at Detroit Mercy he went undrafted in the 2012 NBA draft.

 High school career

-Holman was born in San Francisco, California and attended Richmond High School in nearby Richmond.
+Holman was born in San Francisco, California, and attended Richmond High School in nearby Richmond.
 In his sophomore year at Richmond, Holman averaged a triple double, posting 10 points, 15 rebounds and 10 blocks per game.
 During his junior year of high school, Holman was suspended for 14 months for shoving a referee during a December 2005 game.
 In July 2006, the summer leading to his senior year, Holman was invited to participate in the ABCD Camp, a camp for the best high school players in the United States.

 Holman was reinstated to play in 2007, and he played the final part of his senior season, averaging 27.4 points, 12 rebounds, 5 assists and 10 blocks per game.
 Holman was listed as a top 100 player in the nation by several recruiting services.
 247Sports listed him as the 78th best player, and the 8th best center of his class; Rivals.com listed him as the 85th best player overall; and he was ranked 90th according to the Recruiting Services Consensus Index (RSCI).

 College career

 Indiana

 Holman committed to Indiana in September 2006 and signed on February 7, 2007.
-During the 2007–08 NCAA Division I season Holman found limited playing time under coach Kelvin Sampson, and he had his best performance with the Hoosiers on November 18, 2007 when he scored 4 points and posted 6 rebounds against Longwood.
+During the 2007–08 NCAA Division I season Holman found limited playing time under coach Kelvin Sampson, and he had his best performance with the Hoosiers on November 18, 2007, when he scored 4 points and posted 6 rebounds against Longwood.
 After 6 games with Indiana (1 point and 1.7 rebounds per game in 7.5 minutes of playing time) he injured his wrist, and missed the rest of the season.